 I had no prior knowledge of bookkeeping aside from transcribing my dad’s business receipts when I was a teenager and muddling my way through my books in my VA business.
 But to say that I had no understanding is an understatement.

-I started looking for bookkeeping training that was online and found the Bookkeeper Business Academy.
+I started looking for bookkeeping training that was online and found the Bookkeepers.
 In fact, I was one of Ben’s first students!

-What do people learn in the Bookkeeper’s Academy?
+What do people learn in the Bookkeeper’s training?

 The course is split into two-course tracks that are sent simultaneously week by week.
 The first track is bookkeeping knowledge.
 So you learn about debits and credits, how to read financial reports – the works.
 The other track is business and marketing.
 You learn the steps you need to take to find a niche, create your business, set up a website, and market your business.